square/leakcanary/docs/getting_started.md

 **That's it, there is no code change needed!** LeakCanary will automatically show a notification when a memory leak is detected in debug builds.

+!!! info
+    To upgrade from LeakCanary *1.6*, follow the [upgrade guide](upgrading-to-leakcanary-2.0.md).

 What's next?

 * Learn the [Fundamentals](fundamentals.md)